-Steven Teaver, Director of Food and Beverage at Four Seasons Resort and Residences Vail, was looking for a unique way to extract apple and cinnamon flavours – inspiration struck while he was having breakfast with his son.
-“He loves Apple-Cinnamon Cheerios,” Steven says.
+Steven Teaver, Director of Food and Beverage at Four Seasons Resort and Residences Vail, was looking for a unique way to extract apple and cinnamon flavours – and inspiration struck while he was having breakfast with his son.
+“He loves Apple Cinnamon Cheerios,” Teaver says.
 “I figured there must be a fun way to create a cocktail with them.”

 The answer?
 Steep the cereal in half-and-half.
 He points out that this drink can also be enjoyed without spirits, so children and parents can both partake at après-ski hangout The Remedy Bar.
-While you’re there, Teaver also recommends trying the Winter Spiced Cherry Champagne cocktail.
-Mulling spices provide a festive scent, while deep rosy colours from its tart cherry base mimic Vail’s daily alpenglow.
+Teaver recommends trying the Winter Spiced Cherry Champagne cocktail while you’re there.
+Mulling spices give it a festive scent, while deep rosy colours from its tart cherry base mimic Vail’s twice-daily alpenglow.